Predicting the Oscillatory Regimes of Global Synchrony Induced by Secondary Clusters: Self-Consistent Theory of Secondary Synchronization

 Based on the formulation in Eq.~(\ref{eq:z_drift}), the global drift term can be written as $R^{\dr}= -2\int_{\omega_\p}^{\infty} g(\Omega) \frac{K R m}{2(1+m^2 \Omega^2)} \, \mathrm{d}\Omega$, which carries a minus sign (thus $|R^{\dr}| = -R^{\dr}$).
 Using this expression, we consider the combined quantity $r_\p + {R^{\dr}}/{2}$, which corresponds to the recast form of the equality condition proposed in the conjecture [Eq.~(\ref{eq:rp_Rdr_2})].
 This quantity is plotted as a function of $K$ for various values of $m$ in Fig.~\ref{fig:critical_m}(a).

 The secondary clusters exist when $r_\p + {R^{\dr}}/{2} \geq 0$.
 For small $m$, the value of $r_\p + {R^{\dr}}/{2}$ remains negative for all $K$, indicating the absence of secondary clusters and thus the absence of oscillations in $R$.
 For large $m$, the region satisfying $r_\p + {R^{\dr}}/{2} \geq 0$ widens but remains confined within a finite range of $K$, corresponding to the oscillatory regime.
 From this analysis, the marginal value of the crossover mass is identified as $\tilde{m}^{*} \simeq 3.865$, corresponding to the first onset of secondary synchrony.
 We emphasize that the condition $r_\p + {R^{\dr}}/{2} \geq 0$ does not determine the global synchrony threshold $K_c$.
-Secondary clusters can exist only when both $r_\p + {R^{\dr}}/{2} \geq 0$ and $K \geq K_c$ are satisfied.
-For example, for $K=7$, one finds $m^{*}=4.419$ from the condition $r_\p + {R^{\dr}}/{2}=0$ in Fig.~\ref{fig:critical_m}(a), and the corresponding secondary synchrony $r_\p$ as a function of $m$ is shown in Fig.~\ref{fig:critical_m}(b).
+Secondary clusters can exist only when both $r_\p + {R^{\dr}}/{2} \geq 0$ and $K \geq K_c$ are satisfied, and the region with $r_\p + {R^{\dr}}/{2} \geq 0$ but $K < K_c$ (no global synchrony) is numerically infeasible and appears as the white regime inside the boundary in Fig.~\ref{fig:sim_thr}(d).
+For example, for $K=7$, one finds $m^{*}=4.419$ from the condition $r_\p + {R^{\dr}}/{2}=0$ in Fig.~\ref{fig:critical_m}(a).
+The corresponding secondary synchrony $r_\p$ as a function of $m$ is shown in Fig.~\ref{fig:critical_m}(b), and one can see that the secondary clusters exist for any $m\gtrsim {m}^{*}$.
+The higher-order correction in $\delta\Omega$ discussed in Sec.~\ref{subsec:secondary_cluster_eq} improves the quantitative agreement, but the zeroth-order approximation in Eq.~(\ref{eq:theta_average}) is sufficient to capture the behavior near the transition point.
 As mentioned earlier, the simulation result $\hat{r}_\p$ follows the larger of the theoretical values $r_\p$ and $|{R^{\dr}}/{2} |$.
 We observe that the crossover mass $m^{*}$ predicted by our conjecture is closer to the numerically obtained value.

 This analysis not only identifies the onset of the secondary clusters but also determines the point at which the secondary synchronization disappears, namely when $r_\p + {R^{\dr}}/{2} < 0$.
 In this sense, our criterion predicts the oscillatory regimes of the coupling strength $K$ in which the global synchrony $R$ exhibits oscillatory behavior, thereby providing a basis for the following analysis.